General Terms and Conditions for Bachelor’s study programme

 1.1.
 Study programme designation and degree qualification

-IU Internationale Hochschule GmbH (hereinafter referred to as: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the online learning programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the study contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of IU International University of Applied Sciences.
-For participants and thus, also for the periods in which the participant does not yet have official student status, the respectively valid study and examination regulations of the underlying study programme apply.
+IU Internationale Hochschule GmbH (hereinafter referred to as: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the study programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the study contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of IU International University of Applied Sciences, which is accredited as a distance learning study programme.
 The contract is concluded with the electronic confirmation of acceptance by IU.

 Upon successful completion of the online study programme, the student acquires the academic title according to the respective study and examination regulations valid for the chosen study programme.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the student in a suitable form.

-IU points out that, in the case of newly introduced study programmes, there may be a restriction on the availability of study content from higher subject semesters; likewise, in the case of newly introduced study programmes, a student’s free choice regarding the sequence of study content cannot always be guaranteed.
-Notwithstanding this, IU ensures that the contents of the study programme in question can be completed within the underlying standard period of study.
+IU points out that, in the case of newly introduced study programmes, there may be a restriction on the availability of study content from higher subject semesters.
+Likewise, in the case of newly introduced study programmes, a student’s free choice regarding the sequence of study content cannot always be guaranteed.
+Notwithstanding this, IU ensures that the contents of the relevant study programme can be completed within the underlying standard period of study.

-IU would like to point out that the successful completion of the study programmes "B.A.
+IU points out that the successful completion of the study programmes "B.A.
 Architektur" and "B.A.
-Innenarchitektur" currently does not entitle the holder to register directly with the respective Chamber of Architects, and the professional title of "architect" or "interior architect" may currently not be used on the basis of the successful completion of said study programme.
+Innenarchitektur" currently does not entitle the holder to register directly with the respective Chamber of Architects, and the professional title of "architect (Architekt:in)" or "interior architect (Innenarchitekt:in)" may currently not be used on the basis of the successful completion of said study programme.
 In this context, the IU expressly does not guarantee any subsequent professional admission following the study programme.

 IU has the right to amend the curricula insofar as this is reasonable for the student and in accordance with the educational objective of the study programme.

-(1) Enrolment and admission to the study programme are carried out in accordance with the requirements of the General Admission and Enrolment Regulations (AZE) in force at the time and the applicable regulations of IU.
+(1) Enrolment and admission to the study programme are carried out in accordance with the requirements of the General Admission and Enrolment Regulations (AZE) in force at the time and the applicable regulations of IU International University of Applied Sciences.

-(5) In addition to the existence of to the general university entrance qualification as a special admission requirement, applicants for individual design courses, e.g. in design, must take and pass a design aptitude test In accordance with the OZBM in the currently valid version before the start of the contract in order to be admitted to the desired course.
-Applicants will only be granted the status of enrolled students if they have successfully passed the aptitude test in accordance with the OZBM in its currently valid version and if the other requirements for admission to the university have been met and proven.
-The creative aptitude test must be passed within twelve months from the beginning of the test and must be proven in the form specified in the OZBM, otherwise this contract will not come into effect.
-Applicants who have been granted general university admission on the basis of their professional qualifications may only commence the trial studies according to the AZE in the currently valid version or the entrance examination according to the OZBM in the currently valid version after successfully completing the creative aptitude test.
+(5) In addition to the existence of the general university entrance qualification as a special admission requirement, applicants in design and product design study programmes must take and pass a design aptitude test in accordance with the OZBM in the currently valid version before the start of this contract in order to be admitted to the desired study programme.
+Applicants take part in the design aptitude test with the status of a participant and will only be granted the status of enrolled students if they have successfully passed the design aptitude test in accordance with the OZBM in its currently valid version and if the other general requirements for admission to the study programme have been met and proven.
+The design aptitude test must be passed within twelve months from registration for the design aptitude test and must be proven in the form specified in the OZBM, otherwise this contract will not come into effect.
+Applicants who have been granted general university admission on the basis of their professional qualifications may only commence the trial studies according to the AZE in the currently valid version or the entrance examination according to the OZBM in the currently valid version after successfully completing the design aptitude test.

 2. Contract term